EVERYBODY WANTS THE GOOD LIFE, BUT NOT EVERYBODY GETS THE GOOD LIFE…

 - Help you might high-quality people

-These are some pretty bold claims there Tai… So what you’re saying is.. for $67 + upsells, I can have a brand new me, that is also rich?
+These are some pretty bold claims there Tai… So what you’re saying is.. for $67/month + add-on fees, I can have a brand new me, that is also rich?
 Wow!
 It almost seems too good to be true.

 That’s because it is too good to be true, at least the way he initially started to market it.
-I’m not saying that Tai’s 67 Steps are bad, but to get the most out of anything you have to do it for yourself.
-Listening to someone tell you what to do won’t do anything without taking action.
+I’m not saying that Tai’s 67 Steps are bad, not by a long shot, but to get the most out of anything you have to do it for yourself.

-To me, it would seem that the 67 steps are basically a reiteration of Jack Canfield’s book The Success Principals which covers 64 steps very similar to Tai’s 67, and Jack’s book is only $15, compared to $67.
+It would seem that the 67 steps are basically a reiteration of Jack Canfield’s book The Success Principals which covers 64 steps very similar to Tai’s 67, and Jack’s book is only $15, compared to $67/mo.
 If you’re on a restricted budget and you enjoy reading, Jack’s book would be a great pick.

 Maybe a couple of outside opinions will help:

 I fell in the youtube trap.
 He has a way with words and tries to reassure us skeptics that this isn’t like all the other shams.

 I watched the entire free video and almost fell for it.
 My skepticism luckily smelled bullshit.
 I tried researching some, but couldn’t find anything.
 This certainly has to do because it is something novell.

 In any case, I’m not falling for it.
 The best advice (free) he gives, is read a lot and find a few good, already successful mentors.